jakartaee/persistence/README.md

 ## Contributing

-We use [contribution policy](CONTRIBUTING.md), which means we can only accept contributions under the terms of [Eclipse Contributor Agreement](http://www.eclipse.org/legal/ECA.php).
+We have a [contribution policy](CONTRIBUTING.md), which means we can only accept contributions under the terms of [Eclipse Contributor Agreement](http://www.eclipse.org/legal/ECA.php).